-Airborne radar measurements at EGRIP and in NE Greenland (Daniel Steinhage, AWI).
+Airborne radar measurements at EGRIP and in NE Greenland (Daniel Steinhage, Olaf Eisen and Tobias Binder, AWI).

-Due to certification issues, the planned radar campaign using EGRIP camp as base for operations for the AWI Basler (DC3) carrying German radar and survey equipment is postponed to 2018.
-In 2016, AWI placed a fuel depot at EGRIP of 28,800 liter for operations in 2018.
+The planned radar campaign using EGRIP camp as base for operations for the AWI Basler (DC3) carrying German radar and survey equipment is planned for 1.
+May - 16 May 2018.
+In preparation, EGRIP in collaboration with AWI has placed a fuel depot at EGRIP of 28,800 liter for operations in 2018.